microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/6-knowledge-check.md

 What is **wrong** with this line of code?  `Console.WriteLine("What is wrong with me?")` ( ) The `L` in `WriteLine` should be lower-case. {{Incorrect.
 The `L` should be upper case.}}
 (x) It's missing a semi-colon at the end {{Correct!
 The semi-colon must be used at the end of a code statement.}}
 ( ) The string should use single-quotes. {{Incorrect.
 A string literal must be surrounded in double-quotes.
-A char literal is surrounded in single quotes.}}
+A char literal is surrounded by single quotes.}}